gbv/beaconspec/beacon.md

 A **BEACON file** is an UTF-8 encoded Unicode file [](#RFC3629).
 The file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break.
-The first line of a BEACON file SHOULD be the character sequence "`#FORMAT:
+The first line of a BEACON file SHOULD include the meta field `FORMAT` set to `BEACON` ("`#FORMAT: BEACON`").
-BEACON`".
 The rest of the file consists of a (possibly empty) set of lines that express meta fields ([](#meta-fields)), followed by a set of lines with link tokens which links are constructed from ([](#link-construction)).
 At least one empty line SHOULD be used to separate meta lines and link lines.
 If no empty line is given, the first link line MUST NOT begin with `"#"`.

      BEACONFILE  =  [ %xEF.BB.BF ]        ; Unicode UTF-8 Byte Order Mark
                     [ "#FORMAT" SEPARATOR "BEACON" *SPACE LINEBREAK ]